alxshelepenok/lumen/content/posts/2020-03-19-how-to-deploy-a-gatsbyjs-site-onto-ipfs-with-fleek.md

 ![](./media/gatsby5.png)

 Once the deployment is over the site can be accessed and shared.
-For this tutorial, the site can be seen here: <https://aged-paper-1829.on.fleek.co/>
+For this tutorial, the site can be seen here: [https://aged-paper-1829.on.fleek.co/](https://aged-paper-1829.on.fleek.co/)

 ![](./media/gatsby6.png)

+Note: You might run into pathing issues if you try to view the site through an IPFS gateway which has the IPFS hash in the url path.
+EG: ipfs.io/ipfs/qm...
+The simple solution for this is to use a [Gatsby plugin](https://www.gatsbyjs.org/packages/gatsby-plugin-ipfs/ "Gatsby plugin").

 ## Explore more